a-soong/1701QCA-Assessment2/index.md

 ![Image](related5.png)

 An interactive coin bank toy by Fisher Price.
+Has a sensor as it counts the coins and has other features such as music, silly sounds and phrases.
+Related to my project by it's function.
 ## Other research ##
 I've had a look into what I could use to implement the motion sensing for this project.
 I have a ultrasonic sensor lying around but I don't think that'll do the job.
 After some research into other projects I found a Arduino Compatible PIR Motion Detector Module (https://www.jaycar.com.au/arduino-compatible-pir-motion-detector-module/p/XC4444), but after having spoken to a Jaycar Representative they've let me know that I'd need a T-Adaptor shield.
 Because of self isolating as well, I've decided against this and I had the idea of implementing a similar design inspired by my timing gates project.